muellners/muellners.wallet/README.md

-# Muellners Wallet
+# Finscale Wallet

-This is the frontend Vue.js application for the Muellners Wallet.
+This is the frontend Vue.js application for the Finscale Wallet.

 ## Prerequisites